xapian/xapian/xapian-applications/omega/docs/cgiparams.rst

         formats described above (YYYYMMDDHHMM, YYYYMMDD or a raw 4 byte big-endian time_t).

+        One thing `DATEVALUE` is still useful for is that it supports an HTML form with a control (or controls) to select the date range and a control to select which date field to apply that to.

-        Don't mix `START.`\ *SLOT*, `END.`\ *SLOT* and/or `SPAN.`\ *SLOT* with `DATEVALUE` on the same slot number.
+        Don't mix `START.`\ *SLOT*, `END.`\ *SLOT* and/or `SPAN.`\ *SLOT* with `DATEVALUE` on the **same** slot number.

         If `DATEVALUE` isn't set then `START`, `END` and `SPAN` will perform date filtering using an older approach based on D-, M-, and Y-prefixed